kat-kan/szkola-testow/README.md

 * learn about developers' perspective to tests
 * get to know about effective ways to use unit testing tools (which are also used in test automation)

+## Guidelines for running tests with Maven
+To run all tests, use following command :
+`mvn clean test`

+To run tests from specific module use command

+`mvn clean '-Dtest=moduleX.*Test' test` where X = module number, for example `mvn clean '-Dtest=module1.*Test' test`

 ## Course topics & homeworks
 ### Module 1